Captain America: Civil War: Potential Evans' solo film

-According to Feige, Civil War is the conclusion of the Captain America trilogy that began with The First Avenger.
-While it is the final standalone Captain America film in Evans' contract with Marvel Studios, Evans said in September 2015 that he was open to extending his contract past Avengers: Infinity War (2018) and Avengers: Endgame (2019), the final films on his contract at the time.
-In November 2018, Joe Russo said that Evans was "not done yet" with Captain America after Endgame.
-In November 2019, when asked if he would reprise the role of Captain America, Evans responded, "You never say never.
+Feige described Civil War as the conclusion of the Captain America trilogy that began with The First Avenger.
+While it was the final standalone Captain America film in Evans's contract with Marvel Studios, he said in September 2015 that he was open to extending his contract past Avengers: Infinity War (2018) and Avengers: Endgame (2019), the final films in his contract at the time.
+In Endgame, Rogers passes the mantle of Captain America to Sam Wilson.
+After completing work on that film in 2018, Feige and Marvel Studios co-president Louis D'Esposito told Evans that they wanted to continue making films with him as Rogers, who would take on the new mantle of Nomad as the character does in the comics.
+They gave him a pitch for a new film that "didn’t feel right" to the actor, but he was open to future ideas.
+In November 2018, Joe Russo said Evans was "not done yet" with the MCU after Endgame.
+A year later, Evans was asked if he would reprise his role and said, "You never say never.
 I love the character.
-I don't know," and added, "It's not a hard no, but it's not an eager yes either."
-In January 2021, Evans was reportedly close to signing a deal to reprise the role of Captain America in at least one future project.
-Evans' involvement was said to be similar to how Downey had supporting roles in other film franchises, such as Civil War, after concluding the Iron Man film series with Iron Man 3 (2013).
+I don't know...
+It's not a hard no, but it's not an eager yes either."

+In January 2021, Evans was reportedly close to signing a deal to reprise his role in at least one future project.
+Evans's involvement was said to be similar to how Downey had supporting roles in other film franchises, such as Civil War, after concluding the Iron Man film series with Iron Man 3 (2013).
 Evans soon said the report was "news to [him]".
-His potential return would be in a project separate from Captain America: Brave New World (2025).
-The planned solo film was believed to have also included Hayley Atwell reprising her role as Peggy Carter; however Marvel Studios was unable to get the story for the film to a place to proceed with its development.
-Instead, by late 2024, the studio believed their next Avengers films, Avengers: Doomsday (2026) and Avengers: Secret Wars (2027), were better opportunities to revisit the characters; both Evans and Atwell were expected to reprise their roles in Doomsday, with Atwell also expected to appear in Secret Wars.
-Evans denied that he would be in Doomsday, saying he was "happily retired".
-Evans also appeared in Deadpool & Wolverine (2024), reprising his pre-MCU role of Johnny Storm / Human Torch from 20th Century Fox's Fantastic Four (2005) and Fantastic Four: Rise of the Silver Surfer (2007).
+His potential return was reported to be in a project separate from Captain America: Brave New World (2025), which stars Mackie as Sam Wilson / Captain America.
+A planned solo film was believed to have also included Hayley Atwell reprising her role as Peggy Carter, but Marvel Studios was unable to get the story for the film to a place where development could proceed.
+Evans said he received at least a dozen pitches from Marvel over the years and none of them felt right to him.
+Evans did appear in the Marvel Studios film Deadpool & Wolverine (2024), reprising his pre-MCU role of Johnny Storm / Human Torch from 20th Century Fox's Fantastic Four (2005) and Fantastic Four: Rise of the Silver Surfer (2007).

+By late 2024, the studio believed their next Avengers films, Avengers: Doomsday (2026) and Avengers: Secret Wars (2027), were better opportunities to revisit Rogers and Carter than a standalone film, and Evans agreed to join the films after hearing a pitch from the Russos and learning that Downey was also returning to star in the films.
+Atwell also reprises her role in both films.